strandedcity-staticsites/dimorai.com/README-GH-PAGES.md

 # GitHub Pages + Cloudflare CDN Setup Guide

-This guide shows how to host your Dimorai website using GitHub Pages with a private repository and Cloudflare CDN for performance, security, and custom domain management.
+This guide shows how to host your HelloJack website using GitHub Pages with a private repository and Cloudflare CDN for performance, security, and custom domain management.

 ## 🎯 Overview